 If you’re communicating with someone with dysarthria, it’s important to remember that they can understand you and are trying their best to speak clearly.
-Having a little bit of patience and making small changes to how you talk can make a huge difference.
+Having patience and making small changes to how you talk can make a huge difference.

 When you’re in a noisy environment, communication can be difficult at the best of times.
 Finding a quiet place — ideally face to face instead of over the phone — where you can speak to your friend, loved one, or employee without distractions means you can focus all of your attention on the conversation.

 Don’t worry about asking questions if you’re not sure if you understand slurred speech correctly.
-It’s not helpful to pretend you do, and the person you’re speaking to will appreciate your honesty.
+It’s not helpful to pretend you do; the person you’re speaking to will appreciate your honesty.

-It can be helpful to ask yes or no questions and repeat what you think you heard and ask them to clarify if you’re correct.
+It can be helpful to ask yes or no questions, repeat what you think you heard, and ask them to clarify if you’re correct.

 Pay Attention to Visual Cues